Self-Evolution Learning for Mixup: Enhance Data Augmentation on Few-Shot Text Classification Tasks: Method

-To avoid overfitting caused by hard labels in few-shot scenarios, we propose a novel instance-specific label smoothing (ILS) approach to adaptively regularize the training and improve the generalization of classification model.
+To avoid over-confidence caused by hard labels in few-shot scenarios, we propose a novel instance-specific label smoothing (ILS) approach to adaptively regularize the training and improve the generalization ability of the classification model.

-LS approach aims to minimize the cross-entropy between the soft label $y'_i$ and the predicted output $p_i$ of the model formulated as:

-where $u_i$ is a fixed distribution that is usually a uniform distribution, and $\alpha$ is a weighting factor.